Probiotics Treat Vaginosis and Vaginitis Infections

 The researchers then followed up with the patients between 46 and 40 days after the probiotic treatment ended.
 They found that the patients given the probiotic-only treatment was 41% microbiologically effective and was 43% clinically effective – meaning their symptoms were resolved.

-Meanwhile the effectiveness of the antibiotic treatment was 47% and 52% effective, respectively.
-The best results were obtained from the combined therapy, which resulted in 80% effectiveness in the micro analysis and 87% clinically effective.
+Meanwhile the effectiveness of the antibiotic treatment alone was 47% and 52% effective, respectively.

 This of course means that like the first study mentioned, the infection was knocked out by the antibiotics and then the flora environment was restored by the probiotics.

-Both studies illustrate that probiotics is a bonafide treatment for vaginosis – just not as effective as antibiotics.
-But wait…
+The above studies and others illustrate that probiotics provide a bonafide treatment for vaginosis – especially when combined with antibiotics.
+Right?

-In practical application, natural practitioners will typically suggest the probiotic application continues for at least a few weeks to get full resolution.
+In practical application, natural practitioners will typically suggest the probiotic application continues for at least 45 days to two months to get full resolution.
 During this time the probiotics will increasingly colonize the vagina and eventually knock out the infective organisms.

-The other comment to note is how many patients were not improved by the antibiotic-only treatment.
+The other concern to note about antibiotic treatment is how many patients are not improved by the antibiotic-only treatment.
 What is the ramification of this?
-As other research shows, unresolved infections following antibiotic treatment increases the risk of antibiotic-resistance.
+As other research shows, unresolved infections following antibiotic treatment increases the risk of antibiotic resistance.

 This is not saying that probiotic treatment will necessarily be effective for every case.
-It is also not medical advice.
+Talk to your doctor if you believe you have a vagina infection.

 Kovachev S, Dobrevski-Vacheva R. [Effect of Lactobacillus casei var rhamnosus (Gynophilus) in restoring the vaginal flora by female patients with bacterial vaginosis–randomized, open clinical trial].
 Akush Ginekol (Sofiia).